Mervinpais/Easy14_Programing_language/README.md

 # Known Issues

-None, atleast of now :|
+~~None, atleast of now :|~~

+when using a while(true) {} statement, the whole program just freaks out and crashs

+A fix will come soon!

 ## Fixed Bug!

-doing arithmethic operations in the interactive console dont work, it just continues the program (this is a simple bug, will be fixed in either 2.1.1 or 2.2)
+doing arithmethic operations in the interactive console dont work, it just continues the program

 Update!;